Who we are

 We love that our volunteers are individuals who have chosen to contribute to our patients' lives in a way which both they and the patients benefit from.

-Staff are always thrilled to have new volunteers join their ward or team to enrich the lives of our patients and we as an organisation are very proud and honoured to have such a wonderful team of individuals to make up our team of amazing volunteers.
+Staff are always thrilled to have new volunteers join their ward or team to enrich the lives of our patients and we as an organisation are very proud and honoured to have such a wonderful group of individuals to make up our team of amazing volunteers.

 What sort of volunteering roles can I get involved with at St Andrew's Healthcare?

 We have a variety of volunteering opportunities across all four of our sites, in Northampton, Birmingham, Nottinghamshire and Essex.
 If you have the time to donate, then I am sure we can find something to suit you and your interests, skills, culture or language.
+Please check our list of roles to find something that you would like to do.

 What type of dogs do you welcome for Pets As Therapy?